AUSA 2025: Defense Innovation, AI, and Edge Readiness on Full Display

 AUSA 2025_radeus labsAcross the two bustling exhibition floors, defense innovators such as our long-term partner General Atomics, known for its unmanned aircraft systems, and Palantir, recognized for its AI-driven data analytics and command software, drew steady crowds showcasing the technologies shaping the future of defense.

 Beyond the impressive displays, what stood out most was the quality of engagement.
-The Radeus team spent time connecting with hardware manufacturers, IT service providers, and consulting partners who are helping defense organizations bridge physical systems with advanced computing and analytics.
+The Radeus team spent time connecting with hardware manufacturers, IT service providers, and consulting partners who are helping defense organizations bridge physical systems with advanced computing systems and analytics.

 Among the highlights: